-- 1) Passing and Receiving by the offense. - a) All passes must be forward and received beyond the line of scrimmage. - b) Shovel passes are allowed, but must be received beyond the line of scrimmage. - c) All players are eligible to receive a pass, including the quarterback if he/she has legally handed the ball off. - i) Exception: In Unified Sports divisions, a partner may not pass to another partner. - d) Only one player is allowed in motion at the snap and he/she may not be moving toward the line of scrimmage at the snap. - e) A player must have at least one foot in bounds when making a catch. - f) Interceptions change possession of the ball at the point of the interception.
-However, a ball intercepted in the end zone is spotted at the five-yard line. - 2) Diving - a) A defensive or offensive player may dive to catch a pass. - b) Diving is illegal when used to down a player or advance a ball. - c) A player cannot dive in an attempt to gain extra yardage. - d) The team will be penalized accordingly. - 3) Eligible Receiver - a) All offensive players are eligible to receive a pass. - i) Exception: In Unified Sports divisions, a partner is ineligible to receive a pass from another partner. - (1) Unified Sports Teams are expected to comply with this rule without intervention by officials.
+- 1) Passing and Receiving by the offense. - a) All passes must be forward and received beyond the line of scrimmage. - b) Shovel passes are allowed, but must be received beyond the line of scrimmage. - c) All players are eligible to receive a pass, including the quarterback if he/she has legally handed the ball off. - i) Exception: In Unified Sports divisions, a partner may not pass to another partner. - ii) If a player steps out of bounds, they may not be the first player to touch the ball. - d) Only one player is allowed in motion at the snap and he/she may not be moving toward the line of scrimmage at the snap. - e) A player must have at least one foot in bounds when making a catch. - f) Interceptions change possession of the ball at the point of the interception.
+However, a ball intercepted in the end zone is spotted at the five-yard line. - 2) Diving - a) A defensive or offensive player may dive to catch a pass.

+- b) Diving is illegal when used to down a player or advance a ball. - c) A player cannot dive in an attempt to gain extra yardage. - d) The team will be penalized accordingly. - 3) Eligible Receiver - a) All offensive players are eligible to receive a pass. - i) Exception: In Unified Sports divisions, a partner is ineligible to receive a pass from another partner. - (1) Unified Sports Teams are expected to comply with this rule without intervention by officials.
 Failure to "self-patrol" will be considered unsportsmanlike and will be penalized accordingly.